John Bonham: Influence

 Rock drummers influenced by Bonham include Roger Taylor, Joey Kramer, Lee Kerslake, Neil Peart, Dave Grohl, Tommy Lee, Peter Criss, Chad Smith, Dave Lombardo, Brad Wilk, John Dolmayan, Ian Mosley, Yoshiki, and Shinya.
 Phil Collins, who became a drummer for Plant's solo career, told Plant he wanted to play with him because he "loved" Bonham's drumming.

 Grohl said: "John Bonham played the drums like someone who didn't know what was going to happen next—like he was teetering on the edge of a cliff.
 No one has come close to that since, and I don't think anybody ever will.
 I think he will forever be the greatest drummer of all time."
 Smith remarked: "To me, hands down, John Bonham was the best rock drummer ever.
 The style and the sound was so identifiable to one person.
 Any drum set that he would play, it sounded like him."
 Mike Portnoy said: "He was one of the all-time greats.
 He was just rock solid, and one of a kind.
 His swing and his feel is unparalleled.
 Nobody played like John Bonham, and still to this day, nobody really can play like John Bonham – as much as everybody tries.
 He will forever be one of the greatest rock drummers in the history of music.
 And he deserves it."
 Other musicians also paid tribute.
 John Paul Jones said Bonham was a "bass player's dream".
 Page has commented: "One of the marvellous things about John Bonham which made things very easy [for a producer] was that he really knew how to tune his drums, and I tell you what, that was pretty rare in drummers in those days.
 He really knew how to make the instrument sing, and because of that, he could just get so much volume out of it by just playing with his wrists.
 It was just an astonishing technique that was sort of pretty holistic if you know what I mean."

-Bonham's drumming has been widely sampled in hip hop music; for example, the Beastie Boys sampled "Moby Dick", "The Ocean", and "When the Levee Breaks" on their debut album Licensed to Ill.
+Bonham's drumming has been widely sampled in hip-hop; for example, the Beastie Boys sampled "Moby Dick", "The Ocean", and "When the Levee Breaks" on their debut album Licensed to Ill.
 The drum beat of the popular song "Return to Innocence" by Enigma was sampled from the Led Zeppelin song "When the Levee Breaks".